Average Energy Bills in the UK (2026): What Households Are Really Paying

 Will energy bills fall later in 2026?

-Possibly, but it’s uncertain.
+It’s uncertain, and the cap is in fact set to rise from 1 July 2026.
 Ofgem reviews the price cap every three months, and changes depend on wholesale energy markets.
 Even when wholesale prices fall, reductions can take time to reach household bills.

 What’s the most reliable way to reduce energy bills long term?